DEFT Payer Product Disclosure Statement

 d) If the disputed payment occurred outside 12 months from the date of your claim, we will endeavour to provide your financial institution with the relevant information it requests from us within 30 days.

-e) If your financial institution or we do not rectify a problem notified by you under this section, you have the option to contact either our Customer Advocate, or the Financial Ombudsman Service (‘FOS’).
+e) If your financial institution or we do not rectify a problem notified by you under this section, you have the option to contact either our Customer Advocate, or the Australian Financial Complaints Authority ('AFCA').

 The Customer Advocate’s role is to review the reasonableness and fairness of the outcome of your complaint.
-FOS offers an independent and free resolution process of disputes between consumers and financial service providers.
-FOS has certain terms of reference that must be satisfied in order for it to investigate your problem.
+AFCA offers an independent and free resolution process of disputes between consumers and financial service providers.
+AFCA has certain terms of reference that must be satisfied in order for it to investigate your problem.

 You can contact the Customer Advocate by: